GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/solutions.md

 > If participants choose to generate the different angles or the storyboard scenes with Imagen, this could be quite hard for consistency.
 Let them experiment to find out how hard that is but **DO NOT** let them spend too much time on that approach.

 > [!WARNING]
 > At the time of this writing Nano Banana in Vertex AI Media Studio has a limit of 10MB, so if there are too many images inserted in a single conversation, things will fail.
+Also there are limits to how many images can be included in a single prompt, if the participants go beyond that limit, Nano Banana will silently ignore those.
 Participants should use multiple conversations and/or fewer images.

 ## Challenge 3: From Stills to Motion